 GenAI is only as good as the data it operates on.
 Broken, inconsistent, or erroneous data leads to misleading insights.

 Solution: Start with a data governance program that standardizes data collection, storage, and quality control.
 Implement a data catalog and metadata management.
+You can assess an organization's readiness for this in 5 signs your company is ready for data-driven decisions.

 Challenge 2: User trust and adoption